RuPaul’s Budget Race: How to Be a Drag Queen When You’re Broke

 Meet the Queens

-If, like me, you’re a RuPaul’s Drag Race fan, then you’ll know exactly who Farrah Moan is from season nine of the show.
+If, like me, you’re a RuPaul’s Drag Race fan, then you’ll know exactly who Farrah Moan is from Season 9 of the show.
 Need I say more?

 One of the most popular queens in my hometown of Dublin, wittily named Victoria Secret, also lent her expertise.
 Unlike Saint Patrick, she’s been bringing the snakes back to Ireland in the form of performances from other Drag Race contestants.